DoeringChristian/pyexp/README.md

 ### Classes

 - `Config` - Dict subclass with dot notation access
-- `Result` - Experiment result with config, result, error, log, logger, out
 - `Runs` - Flat named collection with pattern and dict-based indexing
-- `Experiment` - Experiment runner with caching
+- `Experiment` - Base class for experiments; the instance IS the result
+- `ExperimentRunner` - Orchestrates config generation, execution, and reporting
 - `Executor` - Abstract base class for custom executors
 - `InlineExecutor` - Runs in same process (no isolation)
 - `SubprocessExecutor` - Runs in isolated subprocess (default)